MahmoudRe/QueryString/README.md

 - hash: `string`
     - Default = current window hash
 - autoUpdate: `true | false`
-    - Update the current window's URL after each modification
+    - Update the current window's URI after each modification
     - Default = true

-Using option to create a virtual query string, which can be used in Ajax calls, but it won't modify or change current window URL.
+Using option to create a virtual query string, which can be used in Ajax calls, but it won't modify or change current window URI.
 ```js
 const virtualQS = new QueryString({
             queryString: "myCustom=String&key=value",